csc-training/sscc-qc-basic/tutorial1/README.md

    * In the Spring School 2023 we'll be using Mahti, but see here for the general instructions for Puhti [docs.csc.fi/apps/tmolex/](https://docs.csc.fi/apps/tmolex/)
    * **important** Replace `your-username` with your actual username on CSC supercomputer!
 Also, in the `work-directory` field.
+   * **Note** The "Script" box doesn't show all the commands, see the instructions below the picture.

 !["update"](../screens_20/10.png "upt")